 NO PERFORMANCE MEASURES FOUND.
 Funds for planning projects will support cultural organizations seeking new homes in Lower Manhattan, as well as several organizations that are in the early stages of a major expansion or early renovation.
 The funds will be used to assist these organizations with site search, project management, business plan development, and pre-design activities.
 The Cultural Enhancement Fund awarded 13 planning grants.
-The current status of these grants is: one remains unsigned: CREATE in Chinatown; one recipient is no longer in operations, Exhibitions Internation; and one declined the grant - Architectural League of New York.
+The current status of these grants is: one remains unsigned, but is expected to be signed next quarter: CREATE in Chinatown; one recipient is no longer in operations, Exhibitions International; and one declined the grant - Architectural League of New York.
 The status of the remaining ten grants is as follows: three are complete (Children's Museum of the Arts, National Dance Institute and Roulette Intermedium.
 The remaining seven subrecepients continue their work in this quarter.

-ColPk-7721 07/01/2003
+ColPk-7721